Solicitor General of India: Fee and allowances payable

 Fee and allowances payable to the law officers (including Attorney General of India, Solicitor General of India and the Additional Solicitors General) of the Government of India are as under:

 In addition to the above fee payable for cases, a retainer fee is paid to the Solicitor General and the Addl.
 Solicitors General at the rate of Rs.
 40,000, and Rs.
 30,000 per month, respectively.

 List of incumbent Law Officers

 The list of incumbent Law Officers (i.e. AGI, SGI, Addl.
-SGIs) as of 2 September 2022 are as follows:
+SGIs) as of 10 September 2024 are as follows:

-List of Solicitor Generals of India
+List of Solicitors General of India

-The Solicitor Generals of India since independence are listed below:
+The Solicitors General of India since independence are listed below: